These Are the Germiest Spots in a Hotel Room

 In a 2006 study led by the University of Virginia Health System, researchers found that hotel alarm clocks are one of the top places that harbor germs and viruses—particularly rhinovirus, which causes colds.

 If you've been suspicious of hotel comforters and how often they're actually cleaned, your feelings are about to be justified: According to one report, in some cases, those comforters only get cleaned a few times a year.
-Yuck!
+The number one thing that you spend most of your time on is actually one of the germiest spots in a hotel room.

 "It doesn't get washed very often," Tetro confirms.
 "And people are going to lie on it or throw it on the carpet, so expect there to be quite a few microbes—including some that could cause skin troubles."

 Watching your favorite shows on vacation sounds like a great way to relax, but it's definitely not the cleanest.
-In a 2012 study presented at the annual conference for the American Society for Microbiology (ASM), researchers found that the television remote is one of the most contaminated objects in hotel rooms and is loaded with bacteria, fecal bacteria included.
+In a 2012 study presented at the annual conference for the American Society for Microbiology (ASM), researchers found that the television remote is one of the most contaminated objects in hotel rooms.
+It is loaded with bacteria—fecal bacteria included.

 Sure, the carpet in your room might appear to be clean, but it isn't really.
 "Even though carpets are vacuumed, they're not disinfected," says Tetro.
 "That means the germs that don't get sucked up will be sitting pretty."